 where c is the speed of light, 2.998 × 108 m/s.

 Because the speed of light is constant, frequency (f) and wavelength (λ) are inversely related; that is, as frequency increases, wavelength decreases, and vice versa.
 Frequency is measured in cycles /second, reported as Hertz (Hz), and wavelength in meters.
 Although there are many electrical currents, including nerve impulses, in the human body, high-frequency current can pass through it easily.
 The ability of high-frequency current to pass through the human body without causing excess damage makes electrosurgery possible.

 Electrosurgery is sometimes incorrectly called electrocautery, a separate technique.
 Electrocautery is a closed-circuit DC device in which current is passed through an exposed wire offering resistance to the current (Figure 7–1).
 The resistance causes some of the electrical energy to be dissipated as heat, increasing the temperature of the wire, which then heats tissue.
 In true electrocautery, no current passes through the patient.
 Electrocautery is primarily used in microsurgery, such as ophthalmologic procedures, where a very small amount of heat will produce the desired effect or where more heat or current may be dangerous.
 These devices also have use in customization of woven or knitted vascular grafts.

-In electrocautery, current passes through a wire loop ...
+In electrocautery, current passes ...